Children are welcome here.

-Children are part of worship at Saint Peter’s.
+Children and youth are part of worship at Saint Peter’s.
 Some families stay together for the whole service.
 Some use nursery care, Children’s Chapel, or Sunday formation.
 Some do a little of both.
+Youth help led worship by serving as readers, chalice bearers, and acolytes.

 -